How to spend Mother’s Day without mum

-Spending your first Mother’s Day without your mum is never an easy thing.
-Emotions are high, and the reminders of the holiday are everywhere.
+Regardless of whether or not it’s your first Mother’s Day without mum or another mother figure, it’s never an easy day.
+Emotions are high, and the reminders of the special occasion are everywhere.
 TV ads, billboards, emails from your favourite brands, it’s a never-ending wave that can stoke painful memories.

 The idea of stepping up and doing something big in celebration of your mum can be somewhat overwhelming, especially if it’s your first Mother’s Day without her.
 No one expects you to go all out, and you don’t have to.
-Doing something small instead is often a lot easy and can also be a lot more meaningful.
+Doing something small instead is often a lot easier and can also be more meaningful.

 So, if a big celebration isn’t appealing to you, then take some time before Mother’s Day to sit down and think about what she’d like you to do for the day.
-Plan out what you want to do and make sure to disconnect from all forms of media if you want to avoid Mother’s Day reminders.
+Plan out what you want to do and make sure to disconnect from all forms of media if you want to avoid reminders of the occasion.

-Whether you practice some self-care, spend time with other family members, or take a moment to think back on some fond memories, simply acknowledging that you’re remembering your mum on Mother’s Day in your own little way can really help.
+Whether you practice some self-care, spend time with other family members, or take a moment to think back on some fond memories, simply acknowledging that you’re remembering your mum on Mother’s Day in your own little way can be enough.

-If all you want to do is buy her favourite flowers, her fave brand of chocolates, and watch her favourite film by yourself, then that’s totally okay too.
+If all you want to do is buy her favourite flowers, her fave brand of chocolates, and watch her go-to film by yourself, that’s totally okay!

 Write her a Mother’s Day card

-It might sound strange, but the simple act of writing a heartfelt Mother’s Day card can be one of the best ways to help approach the grief of spending your first Mother’s Day without your mum.
+It might sound strange, but the simple act of writing a card can be one of the best ways to help approach the grief of spending your first Mother’s Day without your mum.

 Often, it can be quite difficult to fully process emotions in our heads.
 Taking the time to sit down and write out our thoughts and feelings forces our minds to slow down and gives us an opportunity to actually express everything going on inside us.

-If you do choose to write a Mother’s Day card, you can fill it with meaningful messages about how much you miss her, or you could write it as if she were still here, expressing how much she means to you.
+If you do choose to write a card, you can fill it with meaningful messages about how much you miss her, write it as if she were still here by expressing how much she means to you, or opt for a funny message if you both shared a similar sense of humour.

-There’s no right or wrong way to approach this, and you should do whatever feels right for you.
-If you’re struggling to find the words, our blog full of happy heavenly Mother’s Day wishes might help you to make a start.
+Just to clarify, there’s no right or wrong way to approach this, and you should do whatever feels right for you.
+And if you are struggling to find the words, our blog full of happy heavenly Mother’s Day wishes might help you to make a start.

 Spend the day with your siblings or close friends